MarioniLab/geneBasisR/README.md

 Few notes:

-a) This function is independent from `gene_search` meaning that you can plug any selection you want and assess how ~complete it is.
+- This function is independent from `gene_search` meaning that you can plug any selection you want and assess how ~complete it is.

-b) For assessment of accuracy of cell type mappings, you need to provide cell type labels.
+- For assessment of accuracy of cell type mappings, you need to provide cell type labels.
 We require that it is stored in colData(sce).
 The default name for the field is 'celltype' - in case, it differes, please specify it in the argument *celltype.id*.

 ### Tutorials